petbattle/ubiquitous-journey/README.md

 - [X] document webhook triggers create them using tekton task
 - [X] add github triggers work
 - [X] split test, stage deploys - app of apps
+- [X] boostrap crd's is two step process on an empty cluster. need this in a pipeline somewhere